kirilledition/pykirill/documentation/why.md

 - **Mypy:** For static type checking.
 - **Docker:** For creating consistent development and production environments.
 - **MkDocs:** For building and maintaining project documentation.

----

-This section provides a clear and concise explanation of why the package was created and the tools used to achieve your goals.